My Traveling Roads

 Top 5 States to Visit This Fall 2020

 To help Americans plan their autumn getaways this year, LawnStarter compared 47 states — excluding California, Oregon, and Washington State due to recent wildfire events — across five key categories: Parks & Forests; Entertainment; Trails; Yard Size; and Natural Hazards.
-In total, they looked at 16 metrics, such as the proportion of the state covered in national and state parks, pumpkin patches; wineries; scenic drives; and hurricane risk.
+They looked at 16 metrics, such as the proportion of the state covered in national and state parks, pumpkin patches; wineries; scenic drives; and hurricane risk.

 Related: Quick Family Weekend Getaways Near DFW(Opens in a new browser tab)

-Looking for a fun fall getaway this fall?
+Are you looking for a fun fall getaway this fall?

 Consider one of these states to do just that.
 Whether it’s a road trip, bus, boat, or plane trip, I’m sure there’s plenty to do in each of these states this fall.
 I’d love to visit Colorado this time of year.
-That state would be my pick – any time of year, really.
+That state would be my pick – any time of year.

 5. Colorado